-IT Committee of the European Business Association (EBA) has recently initiated an open IT security discussion with Sean D. Manchanda, a famous business analyst and VP of a global management consulting firm Avasant.
+IT Committee of the European Business Association (EBA) has recently initiated an open IT security discussion with Sean D. Manchanda, a famous business analyst and VP of a global management consulting firm called Avasant.
 During the discussion Manchanda said Ukraine had a huge potential of becoming one of the leading countries on cybersecurity solutions market.

 Intersog presents some of the most interesting and thought-provoking quotes pertaining to Ukraine's cybersecurity and IT potential in general.